matschik/matschik/README.md

 ## I'm a Freelance Senior JS Software Engineer 💻

-🟠 Not available<br/>
+🟢 Available for a freelance mission in JS/NodeJS<br/>
-Feel free to contact me later !
+Feel free to contact me on LinkedIn or by mail.

-- 🧡 In love with Svelte providing more simplicity & performance compared to React, Vue, Angular.
+- 🚀 Currently building an app to help people learn korean actually used by native koreans
-- 🚀 I’m constantly learning about DX for better app scaling and boosting my team productivity
+- 🧡 In love with Svelte providing more simplicity & performance

 <div align="left">
   <a href="https://www.linkedin.com/in/mathieu-schimmerling/">